andrec0elho/gyant-frontend/README.md

 ### Application

-2. Check .env file to see if the ports and api url is correct
+1. Check .env file to see if the ports and api url is correct
+2. Run `npm i`
 3. Run `npm start` to start the application